trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ![](images/traffic_type.png)

-*Search form for traffic type report*
+*Figure: Search form for traffic type report*

 Here is the table with description for available fields to create Traffic type reports.